rulamon/100-days-of-code/log.md

 **Today's Progress**: Good progress in CodeAcademy's JavaScript tutorial, good to review concepts with a different explanation.

 **Thoughts** It's nice to view concepts for the first time on FCC and then on CodeAcademy, this way I've already tried to understand the concepts through my own reasoning before actually getting a solid explanation.
 It requires more concentration, but makes me use my brain.

+### Day 12: November 7, Wednesday

+**Today's Progress**: continued CodeAcademy's JavaScript tutorial

+**Thoughts** A lot of work to do and a lot of info to process.
+I should do some exercises to consolidate what I learned.